Congratulations on making this important decision to invest in your future! Applying for aid may seem daunting, but we're here to help!

 Initial financial aid offers are posted in MyNIU and sent through the U.S. Postal Service.
 Generally, you'll receive an email notification through your university email account if your financial aid offer has changed.
 Or simply check under the "Financial Aid" section of MyNIU.

 Use our financial aid guide (PDF), alongside your offer of aid, to navigate the financial aid process and understand the terms and conditions of the assistance you have been offered.
-If you need an accessible version of the guide, please email firstname.lastname@example.org.
+An accessible Microsoft Word financial aid guide is also available.

 The financial aid process may seem complicated, but it helps to get the full picture of all expenses involved and what you can expect to pay before and after financial aid.